Evaluation, Grading and Promotion of Students

 SHS may either determine that a student has been satisfactorily reviewed, and thus able to return to the curriculum, or may deem “further review required” and refer a student to Physician Health Services prior to allowing the student to re-enter the medical curriculum.
 Students reviewed by SHS will receive a letter from SHS outlining its assessment.
 Medical details are not shared with the SEPC members, except by the student or at the student’s request.
 Confidentiality of the student’s medical information will be protected to the extent possible, consistent with the needs of the University.

-6.5 Two-Year Limit on Absences from Curriculum: The maximum time allowable for completion of the medical degree is six (6) years.
+6.6 Two-Year Limit on Absences from Curriculum: The maximum time allowable for completion of the medical degree is six (6) years.
 Time taken for LOAs (whether a single leave or multiple leaves) counts towards the six year period.
-The SEPC may allow exceptions under rare and unusual circumstances.

 7. Means of Communication